My rating: 3 of 5 stars

 But who hasn’t felt this way?
 Who hasn’t let doubt enter close like one does a friend in troublesome times?

-And it is with such honesty and sincerity that Paulo, as man and writer, pulls us deeper into his spiritual battles along this ancient road of pilgrims, then and now.
+It is with such honesty and sincerity that Paulo, as man and writer, pulls us deeper into his spiritual battles along this ancient road of pilgrims, then and now.
 And as the days pass, Paulo contemplates topics like God, devils, angels, destiny, sin:

 “The word peccadillo, which means a ‘small sin,’ comes from pecus, which means ‘defective foot,’ a foot that is incapable of walking a road.
 The way to correct the peccadillo is always to walk forward, adapting oneself to new situations and receiving in return all of the thousands of blessings that life generously offers those who seek them” (p 38).

-And on we journey with our sins and defective parts through small, quaint villages, past archaic churches, and over and down timeless mountain paths when Paulo gets a glimpse into the world around him:
+On we journey with our sins and defective parts through small, quaint villages, past archaic churches, and over and down timeless mountain paths when Paulo gets a glimpse into the world around him:

 “I looked at the small village there in front of me and began to create a story about it; the delight in finding people and lodging after the cold wind of the Pyrenees.
 At one point, I sensed that there was in the village a strong, mysterious, and all-knowing presence.
 My imagination peopled the plain with knights and battles.
 I could see their swords shining in the sun and hear the cries of war.
 The village was no longer just a place where I could warm my soul with wine and my body with a blanket; it was a historic monument, the work of heroic people who had left everything behind to become a part of that solitary place.
 The world was there around me, and I realized that seldom had I paid attention to it” (p 46-47).

-And there is a beautiful world all around us every moment.
+There’s a beautiful world all around us every moment.
 A world filled with stories that we may know or not know, that may continue to live in the minds of locals or have long been forgotten.
 At one place an old man tells Paulo of a princess who had walked the Road to Santiago and on her return stopped and gave her life for her love.
 A place, as the old man says, love was murdered (p 56).

 “Petrus had lit one of his horrible rolled cigarettes but despite his air of indifference, I could see that he was listening carefully to the old man’s story.